Burlington-Rock Island Railroad: Reorganization

 Hulen had begun improvements on the Trinity and Brazos while he was receiver, and this trend was continued after the reorganization.
 The two parent companies rotated their management of the BRI in 5 year intervals; the Rock Island started first and controlled the BRI until 1935.
 Soon after the reorganization an abandonment of the original right of way between Mexia and Cleburne began and was implemented in three stages, the first being the 30 mi Cleburne to Hillsboro section (1932), next the 35 mi section from Hillsboro to Hubbard (1935), and finally in 1942, the 23 mi of track from Hubbard to Mexia.

 Along with their partner the CB&Q, the BRI inaugurated the first streamlined passenger train service in Texas on October 1, 1936, the Sam Houston Zephyr.
 Listed as a CB&Q train, it ran from Dallas-Fort Worth to Houston.
 Not to be outdone, Rock Island in cooperation with the BRI inaugurated its own named streamlined passenger train in 1937, the Texas Rocket.
 The Rocket was replaced in January 1945 by the Twin Star Rocket, listed as a Rock Island train running between Houston and Minneapolis-St. Paul.

-A major change in the BRI landscape came in 1950 when the Rock Island partnered with the Fort Worth and Denver Railway to lease the BRI's line section from Teague to Houston, which they called the Joint Texas division.
+A major change came in 1950 when the Rock Island partnered with the former FW&DC (now renamed as the Fort Worth and Denver Railway or FW&D) to lease the BRI's line section from Teague to Houston, which they called the Joint Texas division.

-The BRI never lived up to its financial promise, finally succumbing to foreclosure in April 1964.
+The BRI never lived up to its financial promise and was foreclosed in April 1964.
 Its assets were purchased by the owning partners, each receiving an uncontested half interest in the property.
-The railroad's tangible assets became part of the Fort Worth and Denver and Rock Island railroads in 1965 and the Burlington-Rock Island Railroad was no more.
-Rock Island went out of business on March 31, 1980, leaving the Fort Worth and Denver in sole control; it in turn merged into the Burlington Northern system on December 31, 1982.
-Burlington Northern would merge with the Atchison, Topeka, and Santa Fe in 1996 to form Ft.
-Worth-based BNSF Railway.
+The railroad's tangible assets became part of the FW&D and Rock Island in 1965 and the BRI was no more.
+The Rock Island declared bankruptcy on March 31, 1980, and was subsequently liquidated, leaving the FW&D in sole control; on December 31, 1982, the FW&D was formally merged into the Burlington Northern Railroad, which had been formed by the merger of the CB&Q with three other western US railroads in 1970.
+Burlington Northern would merge with the Atchison, Topeka, and Santa Fe Railway in 1996 to form the BNSF Railway.

 In 1940 B-RI reported 78 million net ton-miles of revenue freight and 16 million passenger miles; at the end of that year it operated 255 miles of railroad.